alshedivat/al-folio/_posts/2022-12-05-the-idea-behind-my-blog.md

 I just realized that there are several other great providers (Firebase (by Google), Layer0 and Netlify) and only Firebase & Layer0 can be competitor to Cloudflare Pages.
 But these two are kind of professional.

-I use Vercel and Github-Pages too but for other web pages ([card.alerezaa.ir](http://card.alerezaa.ir) and [life.alerezaa.ir](http://life.alerezaa.ir))
+I use Vercel and Github-Pages too but for other web pages ([card.alirezad.ir](http://card.alirezad.ir) and [life.alirezad.ir](http://life.alirezad.ir))

-## What is blog.alerezaa.ir
+## What is blog.alirezad.ir

 I've created this blog to share whatever I've learned and share my knowledge.
 In some cases it can be my knowledge backup database because I share as much as I can. (think of you have bought a new laptop, you have a self written introduction)

-I have to note that I use digital note-taking applications like Obsidian, Anytype, Notion and some others; I named more commonly used ones. (a short introduction about how to [_create automated backup for Obsidian here_](https://blog.alerezaa.ir/posts/backup-obsidian-logseq/))
+I have to note that I use digital note-taking applications like Obsidian, Anytype, Notion and some others; I named more commonly used ones. (a short introduction about how to [_create automated backup for Obsidian here_](https://blog.alirezad.ir/posts/backup-obsidian-logseq/))

 Its not always about programming area or anything related to codes, but sometimes some information about a service or my experience about somehting.